liljepim/CSINTSY-MCO2/README.md

 4. SWI-Prolog ---> (Download from https://www.swi-prolog.org/download/devel)
 ## Download
 ### Option 1: Using Git to clone the repository (**Recommended**)
-Using git, you can clone the repository by using the `git clone` command with the SSH key (**recommended**) of the ConnectUs repository as shown below
+Using git, you can clone the repository by using the `git clone` command with the SSH key (**recommended**) of the Connect-Us repository as shown below
 ``` bash
 git clone git@github.com:liljepim/CSINTSY-MCO2.git # Clone using SSH
 cd CSINTSY-MCO2